AppLovin/knife-spork/README.md

-KnifeArchon
+KnifeSpork
 ===========
 Power Overwhelming!
-KnifeArchon is a tool for manipulating infrastructure managed by chef.
+KnifeSpork is a workflow plugin for manipulating infrastructure managed by chef.

 It is a modified version of the original [knife-spork project](https://github.com/jonlives/knife-spork) by [@jonlives](https://github.com/jonlives) at Etsy.